(Adopted 16th March 1988)

 Any Member who shall not pay his/her subscription within three calendar months after the same shall fall due shall be required by the Honorary Secretary to pay the same, and if he/she fails to pay for one month thereafter his/her membership shall terminate forthwith, although such termination shall not disqualify him/her from making application for re-admission as a member on such terms as the Committee may decide.

 14. PRESIDENT’S APPOINTMENTS

-Where the President is asked to appoint or nominate an arbitrator, umpire or mediator, such appointments or nominations shall be made by the President personally, who shall also make appointments pursuant to the LMAA Small Claims Procedure and/or such other default procedure as may contractually apply when so asked.
+Where the President or the Association receives a request to appoint or nominate an arbitrator, umpire or mediator, such appointments or nominations shall be made by the President personally, who shall also make appointments pursuant to the LMAA Small Claims Procedure and/or such other default procedure as may contractually apply upon receipt of such request.
 If the President anticipates that he/she may not be available to make such appointments or nominations, he/she may authorise the Vice-President (if one has been appointed) or a Past President to do so on his/her behalf in his/her absence.
 Notification to the parties of appointments or nominations may be made by or on behalf of the Honorary Secretary.

 15. EXPULSION OR SUSPENSION OF MEMBERS

 Should a Member of any category be convicted of a criminal offence involving dishonesty or of a criminal offence of any other nature susceptible of a sentence of imprisonment, the Committee may expel or suspend the Member or require him/her to resign; provided that before reaching any determination the Committee shall invite the Member to make representations in writing as to why he/she should not be expelled or suspended.
 The decision of the Committee shall be by a simple majority of those present and eligible to vote.